 Make sure the fogged area is well-ventilated and does not contain flammable materials

 It is forbidden to use propane mosquito foggers indoors, but if you need to fog an open area under a roof, for example, a patio or similar place, make sure that it is well ventilated.
 Also, remove any materials that can light on fire easily as propane foggers operate with high heat and sometimes can “spit out a small ball of flame” which can set flammable materials on fire.

 There are some areas you mustn’t use a propane fogger, as it can be dangerous for both living beings and the environment.
 Here are few of the areas you must avoid when fogging.

 Don’t use a propane fogger into an indoor area

 It is dangerous to use a propane fogger into an indoor area.
 A propane fogger may pose serious fire safety treats if used indoors.
 A propane fogger works with a propane gas, which heats the coil to a high temperature.
 Propane fogger works with an open flame, which makes it dangerous to use indoors, especially when there can be highly flammable materials around the house.
-Also you could accidentally touch a flammable object with the tip of the fogger which is heated to extremely high temperature and could immediately set a flammable material on fire.
+Also, you could accidentally touch a flammable object with the tip of the fogger which is heated to an extremely high temperature and could immediately set a flammable material on fire.

 Near food and food trays

 Never use a fogger in areas near uncovered food or food trays.
-Insecticides used in foggers for mosquito killing contain toxic substances that can be harmful to human health if eaten, even in very small dozes.
+Insecticides used in foggers for mosquito killing contain toxic substances that can be harmful to human health if eaten, even in very small doses.

 Don’t use a wet fogger directly on vegetation